ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

     A tuple of columns or arbitrary expressions.
 Example: `ORDER BY (CounterID, EventDate)`.

     Use the `ORDER BY tuple()` syntax, if you don't need sorting.
-In this case ClickHouse stores data in the order of inserting.
-If want to save data order when inserting data by `INSERT ...
+In this case, ClickHouse stores data in the order of inserting.
+If you want to save data order when inserting data by `INSERT ...
 SELECT` queries, set [max_insert_threads = 1](../../../operations/settings/settings.md#settings-max-insert-threads).

-    To select data in the initial order, use the [single-threaded](../../../operations/settings/settings.md#settings-max_threads) `SELECT` queries.
+    To select data in the initial order, use [single-threaded](../../../operations/settings/settings.md#settings-max_threads) `SELECT` queries.

 -   `PARTITION BY` — The [partitioning key](custom-partitioning-key.md).
 Optional.